Chinese Language — History, Development, Classifications, and Fun Facts

 Fanqie of Characters "Spring" and "Autumn"

 Modernized Hanyu Pinyin

-The fall of the Qing Empire after a series of big failures in wars made people search for ways to strengthen the country, including the Romanization of the Chinese language.
+The fall of the Qing Empire after a series of huge failures in wars made people search for ways to strengthen the country, including Romanization.

-People believe that the old methods were too complicated to increase the literacy rate, universalize education, and to better communicate with other countries.
+People believe the old methods were too complicated to increase the literacy rate, universalize education, and better communicate with other countries.

-After decades of intense discussion, the Pinyin system was officially set and published in 1958, to record the pronunciations of Chinese Characters and to universalize Mandarin.
+After decades of intense discussion, the Pinyin system was officially set and published in 1958 to record Chinese Characters' pronunciations and universalize Mandarin.

 Pinyin Cards, Picture from Xie Lingling.

 Pinyin, the short name for Hanyu Pinyin or Chinese Phonetic Alphabets, is the romanization of Chinese Characters or Hanzi, based on the pronunciation of Standard Chinese Mandarin.